nasuni-labs/nasuni-api-utilities/README.md

 **Name**: SetVolumeAuditing.ps1

 ## Set Volume Auditing for All Volumes and Edge Appliances in an Account
-This script uses the NMC API to set find all Volumes and Edge Appliances and configure them all to use the specified auditing settings.\
+This script uses the NMC API to find all Volumes and Edge Appliances and configure them to use the specified auditing settings.\
 **Required Inputs**: NMC hostname, username, password, multiple auditing parameters\
 **Compatibility**: Nasuni 8.5 or higher required\
 **Name**: SetAuditForAllVolumesAndFilers.ps1